akshayjadhav21/Python-Programming-CS-632P/README.md

 # Introduction

-This course introduces students to the Python programming language with an emphasis on Python's data analytics libraries.
-Students will learn the fundamentals of Python and key modules including: scipy, numpy, scikit-learn, pandas, statsmodels, and matplotlib.
-The course covers basic language syntax, object types, variables, reading data from files and writing to files.
-Building on these concepts, students will create functions, and learn how to control program flow.
-Students will use Python to clean and prepare data, conduct exploratory data analysis, and build predictive models.

 Banking is one of those traditional industries that has gone through a steady transformation over the decades.
 Yet, many banks today with a large customer base hoping to gain a competitive edge have not tapped into the vast amounts of data they have, especially in solving one of the most acknowledged problems - customer churn.

 In general, customer churn is expressed as a degree of customer inactivity or disengagement, observed over a given time.